artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 # What is Wikidata?

-Everyone knows Wikipedia, but less people know about [Wikidata][].
+Everyone knows Wikipedia, but fewer people know about [Wikidata][].
 I learned about it in the process of helping set up this meetup.
 Wikidata is a structured document store for generic items.
 The lexicon of keys that can go into a document are handled by community consensus.

 For example let's take the artist: Ana Mendieta ([artsy.net/artist/ana-mendieta][am]) in (truncated) [JSON representation][ana-json] inside Wikidata: